robinoburka/programming_guide/programming_guide.md

 ```

 ### Naming
-- It should be clear what a function does from it's name.
+- It should be clear what a function does from its name.

 **Wrong:**
 ```python